EIRNf/twizzler/src/playground/README.md

 3) Start writing code in foo.c; this file will be automatically compiled into a program called 'foo' and placed in usr/bin in the sysroot.

+4) Rebuild Twizzler image by doing the following:
+In /build/ directory
+   - ninja boot.iso